tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 #### 1. Non-Distributed Norm

 **Non-Distributed Norm** refers to the standard implementation of normalization operations applied to activations that are not distributed across multiple devices.
+This type of normalization is suitable for setups where the entire activation or embedding is available locally on a single device or is replicated identically across multiple devices in a data-parallel setup.
 This implementation supports both sharded and interleaved inputs.
-It is employed in the following scenarios:
-- **Single-Device Activations**: When the entire embedding resides on a single device.
-- **Multi-Device Replicated Activations**: When activation data is replicated across devices in a data-parallel setup.

 **Example: RMSNorm on Single Device (Decode Scenario)**